Danish925/python-data-science-journey/README.md

 ### 3. Rock, Paper, Scissors
 A classic game built to practice `if/elif/else` conditions and using Python's `random` module to create a simple AI opponent.

+### 4. Mad Libs Generator
+A classic word game to practice handling multiple user inputs and advanced string formatting with f-strings.